Environmental influences: Electrosmog

 ELEKTROSMOG

-It is a significant concern for us to emphasize once again the potential dangers of Wi-Fi and DECT (cordless phones) in workplaces and homes.
+It is a significant concern for us to mention and emphasize once again the potential dangers of Wi-Fi and DECT (cordless phones) in workplaces and homes.
 The electromagnetic pollution that penetrates our living and working spaces from external sources is beyond our direct control.
 Therefore, it is crucial to minimize exposure within our own spaces.

 We receive numerous inquiries from individuals seeking solutions for nearby mobile phone masts or Wi-Fi installations from neighbors.
-Often, people overlook their own Wi-Fi networks or cordless phones (DECT phones) in this context.
+Yet often, people overlook their own Wi-Fi networks or cordless phones (DECT phones) in this context.
 These devices can be likened to mini cell towers that continuously emit strong signals, specifically designed to penetrate walls and ceilings.
 However, the convenience of wireless installations comes at a high price.
 For example, the radiation emitted by a tablet PC with Wi-Fi enabled can exceed the recommendations of the German Environmental and Nature Conservation Association (BUND) by a factor of 30,000.

 Tips for the Use of Mobile Phones, Wi-Fi, and Cordless Phones to Reduce Electromagnetic Pollution: